RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

 These are the parameters that we will define in the parameters block.

-We start in the usual way by making in instance of the project class, but this time we change the model type to ``"custom layers"``, and also change the geometry to ``"substrate/liquid"``:
+We start in the usual way by making an instance of the project class, but this time we change the model type to ``"custom layers"``, and also change the geometry to ``"substrate/liquid"``:

 .. tab-set-code::